Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 #2 Chemical Burns

 Dogs' feet are very vulnerable to damage when chemicals have been recently used on a surface.
-These could be chemical sprays to kill weeds or fertilise soil in the park or garden.
-Disinfectants used on the floors in homes.
+These could be chemical sprays to kill weeds or fertilise soil in the park or garden, or disinfectants used on the floors in homes.
 Products used to melt ice on roads and paths, or things such as bleach and industrial chemicals.

 When dogs walk over these products, the skin of their feet will be burned and they will likely become lame and begin to fuss their feet.
 Normally all four paws will be affected.

-It is important, if your think your dog has come into contact with a chemical substance, that they are not allowed to lick their paws and ingest any residue.
+It is important if you think your dog has come into contact with a chemical substance, that they are not allowed to lick their paws and ingest any residue.
 Wash the paws thoroughly to remove any traces and apply a soothing cream.
 If the paws are badly burned, your dog will need to see a vet to ensure they are correctly bandaged up to prevent infection.

 #3 Nasty Plants